 1. Showing your work encourages metacognition.

 When you show your work, you are forced to communicate what you did and how you did it in a way that others understand.
-It becomes a chance to reflect on your work but also clarify misconceptions and catch any blind spots.
+It becomes a chance to reflect on your work but also clarify misconceptions and catch any areas you might not see.